GreatApe42069/dogechat-android/README.md

 > [!WARNING]
 > This software has not received external security review and may contain vulnerabilities and may not necessarily meet its stated security goals.
 Do not use it for sensitive use cases, and do not rely on its security until it has been reviewed.
 Work in progress.

-# Đogechat for Android
+# 🐶 Đogechat for Android

+## 🔍 Overview

 A secure, Đecentralized, peer-to-peer messaging app that works over Bluetooth mesh networks.
 No internet required, no servers, no phone numbers - just pure encrypted communication.

-This is the **Android port** of the original [dogechat iOS app](https://github.com/jackjackdoges/dogechat), maintaining 100% protocol compatibility for cross-platform communication.
+This is the **Android port** of the original [bitchat iOS app](https://github.com/jackjackdoges/bitchat), and fork of the [original bitchat-android repository](https://github.com/permissionlesstech/bitchat-android) maintaining 100% protocol compatibility for cross-platform communication.

 ## Install Đogechat